 Method

 The large object in the stimuli for this research was a 186 mm black square and the small object was a 12.4 mm red square.
 Assuming horizontal motion of objects from left to right, and assuming that the small object starts moving at some time after the large object has started, several combinations of initial spatial relation of the objects and spatial relation when the small object starts moving are possible and were tested in this experiment.
-These are listed in Table 24 and illustrated in Figure 10 below3.
+These are listed in Table 24 and illustrated in Figure 10 below.
 In addition, the speed of the small object relative to that of the large one was manipulated, being either slower, the same as, or faster.
 The large object moved at 124 mm/s and the small one moved at 62 mm/s, 124 mm/s, or 186 mm/s.
-Orthogonal manipulation of this variable with the seven spatial arrangements described in Table 243 yielded a 3 x 7 ANOVA design with a total of 21 stimuli.
+Orthogonal manipulation of this variable with the seven spatial arrangements described in Table 24 yielded a 3 x 7 ANOVA design with a total of 21 stimuli.

-Table 243
+Table 24